Rules CLI

 rules

-is a CLI built for managing rules across any AI developer tool.
+is a CLI built for managing rules across any AI IDE.
 Rules are markdown files that encode workflows, preferences, tech stack details, and more in plain natural language so you can get better help from LLMs.

 Install rules